-A Movement Whose Time Has Come
+Real Change Whose Time Has Come

-Through the Community Rights Movement, communities are working with CELDF to create a structure of law and government of the people, by the people, and for the people.
+Through “Community Rights” organizing, communities are working with CELDF to create a structure of law and government of all people, by all people, and for all people.
 That structure recognizes and protects the inalienable rights of natural and human communities.

 - State and Federal Preemption – There are laws that allow large corporations to force harmful activities into communities – despite community opposition.